Sergei Korotkikh

 Sergei Arkadievich Korotkikh (Сергей Аркадьевич Коротких), also known as Botsman and Malyuta, is a Russian-born Belarusian-Ukrainian far-right mercenary, former neo-Nazi political activist, and suspected special agent for one or more post-Soviet state intelligence agencies.

-A highly experienced combat veteran, Korotkikh has long been known for his association with several neo-Nazi and similar ultranationalist organizations in Eastern Europe through the end of the 1990s and decade of the 2000s, many of which groups have been tied to racially motivated attacks and killings.
+A highly experienced combat veteran, Korotkikh has long been known for his association with several neo-Nazi and similar ultranationalist organizations in Eastern Europe through the end of the 1990s and the decade of the 2000s, many of which groups have been tied to racially motivated attacks and killings.

-Korotkikh is alleged to have been involved in a number of murders as well as kidnappings, war crimes, robberies in addition to smuggling and racketeering.
+Korotkikh is alleged to have been involved in a number of murders as well as kidnappings, war crimes, and robberies in addition to smuggling and racketeering.
 In August 2021, the Investigative Committee of the Russian Federation charged Korotkikh with a series of murders motivated by national hatred and arrested him in absentia.
-Despite this, he has since never been brought to trial or received legal sentencing for any of crimes he is accused of.
+Despite this, he has never been brought to trial or received legal sentencing for any of crimes he is accused of.